TRKirua/Tinyprintf/README.md

 ```

 ## Usage
-To run the project :\
+To run the project:\
 Go in the src/tinyprintf.c file and change follow the instructions in the main() functions at the end of the file.\
 \
-After that you can compile the project with :
+After that you can compile the project with:
 ```bash
 make
 ```